 WHO: I’m Rahim and I’m a designer.
 I’m originally from Toronto, Canada.
-My undergraduate degree in Industrial Design and Business led me to pursue my MBA in Design Strategy in San Francisco, California where I currently live.
+My undergraduate degree in Industrial Design and Business led me to pursue my MBA in Design Strategy in San Francisco, California.
+After spending 6 years in San Francisco, I decided to move back to my hometown of Toronto.

 WHY: I’ve always been curious about the objects around me and my parents noticed this when I was very young.
 From that point forward, video games and television became rare commodities in our house, as they opted to give me lego instead, knowing it would fuel my creativity and desire to build.
 As I grew older and my creative tendencies grew even stronger, I graduated from my childhood lego set to Carleton University's Industrial Design program, and ultimately to an MBA in Design Strategy from the California College of the Arts.